 For example, if the local computer domain name is host1.wsftp.com, then the address your users need to log on to the Web Transfer Client is:

-You should test this address from a remote machine before sending it out to users.
+You should test this address before sending it out to users.

 You can also launch the Web Transfer Client from the WS_FTP Server program group (Programs > Ipswitch WS_FTP Server > WS_FTP Server Web Transfer Client.)

 If you add a user to the default host (specified in Server > Server Settings > System Details), the user will log onto the Web Transfer Client using their WS_FTP server user name and password.
 If you add a user to a host that is not the default host, the user must log onto the Web Transfer Client using the host name, host separator, and username and password; for example: firstname.lastname@example.org

 For secure transfer, the Web Transfer Client is installed with SSL capability, which runs on port 443.
 The installation creates an SSL certificate which is used when the user connects via HTTPS.
 You can enable secure transfer by changing the address used to log on to the Web Transfer Client to use HTTPS, for example: https://host1.wsftp.com/thinclient/login.aspx